On This Page

 What we’ve found is that the platform matters way less than which therapist you see.
 So our stance is that the best platforms are the ones that make therapy accessible and that connect you with the best therapist for you.
 This will vary from person to person, of course.

-Pro Tip: Try an Online Therapy Platform that Accepts Insurance
+Try an Online Therapy Platform that Accepts Insurance

 An increasing number of online platforms are accepting insurance.
-These can be a great option if you’re having trouble finding a local therapists who accepts your insurance and is a good match.
+These can be a great option if you’re having trouble finding a local therapist who accepts your insurance and is a good match.
 Online platforms that accept insurance include:

-After you confirm that the platform accepts your specific insurance plan, it’s important to check whether all therapists on the platform accept your insurance or only certain ones.
 You’ll also want to know how billing works for that platform.
-For more in-depth information on how to use these platforms, you can read our article on how to use insurance to get online therapy.
+For more information on how to use these platforms, you can read our article on how to use insurance to get online therapy.

 It’s important to note that most insurance plans require your therapist to give you a diagnosis and file paperwork to get reimbursed for your sessions.
 If you don’t think you have a mental health diagnosis and just want to meet with a therapist to work on personal growth goals, you might not be able to get your sessions covered.